 Some emotionally-laden challenges that regularly impact the transition into marriage include:

 - Negotiating a joint identity.
 It can feel out of control to be connected to another individual impacting your life and potentially your identity.
 I still remember 29 years ago how frustrated I was when my husband was late or forgot something he said he would do.
-I grew up in a family where being late was not acceptable and if you said you would do something, you moved heaven and earth to do it, because that’s just how it was—mine was a “so let it be written, so let it be done” household.
+The main message I got growing up in my family was “Be reliable.”
+Lateness was unacceptable and if you said you would do something, you moved heaven and earth to do it—it was a “so let it be written, so let it be done” household.
 The End.
+My parents weren’t dictators, but they were both Depression Era, first-born, parentified children, and led by example.
 My husband was confused at my reactions when he made us 15 minutes late somewhere, or when he said he would do something and then forgot.
 It messed with my identity of being on time and responsible.
 “Good people” weren’t late nor forgetful.
 I figured that he didn’t care about me enough to be on time or work harder to remember.
 On the flip side, he couldn’t understand my level of frustration, I think because so much of his identity was linked to his adaptability, patience, and presence.
 In his mind, “good people” didn’t get upset over something like a spouse’s tardiness.
 Over the years, I’ve become more accepting of his habits, and he has tried to be more on time to adapt to my slightly obsessive qualities, but finding that middle place for a couple identity was challenging.

 - Loss of individual identity.
 People often sacrifice important parts of themselves for the marriage.
 I absolutely don’t think I gave up my identity, but there were parts I struggled with.
 I didn’t love switching my last name when so much of my life had been associated with my father’s name, whom I adored.
 I was a “Cluff,” not a “Schade,” and to tell you the truth, 30 years later, I still identify strongly with my maiden name.